harrisonrw/AppStoreConnectClient/README.md

 """
 REPORT_OUTPUT_FILE = 'report.csv'
 ```
-4. User your own identifiers and in `settings.py`
+4. Use your own identifiers in `settings.py`

 ## Usage
 Run: